Skip to main content

 Required Courses

-At least 36 of the required 60 credits must be in classes satisfying the following general requirements and mathematics, breadth and depth requirements.
+At least 36 of the required 60 credits must be in classes satisfying the following: general requirements, mathematics requirements, breadth requirement, and depth requirement.
+All courses must be numbered 500 and above, except for the 400-level courses identified in the pre-defined course lists.
 It is acceptable for students who earned an MS degree in Engineering Mechanics at UW-Madison to use coursework completed while in the MS degree program to meet the requirements below.

 Composite Materials